araines/serverless-php/README.md

 PHP for AWS Lambda via Serverless Framework using Symfony components for dependency injection.

+This is version 0.1, see [master](https://github.com/araines/serverless-php)
+for the latest.

 See [my blog post](https://medium.com/@araines/serverless-php-630bb3e950f5) for more information.